lreis2415/SEIMS/README.md

 ## Brief Introduction

-The **Spatially Explicit Integrated Modeling System** (**SEIMS**), is an lightweighted, modular, and parallelized watershed modeling framework for watershed modeling and scenario analysis.
+The **Spatially Explicit Integrated Modeling System** (**SEIMS**), is a lightweight, modular, and parallelized watershed modeling framework for watershed modeling and scenario analysis.

 SEIMS is mainly written by C++ with support of [GDAL](https://github.com/OSGeo/gdal), [Mongo-C-Driver](https://github.com/mongodb/mongo-c-driver), [OpenMP](https://en.wikipedia.org/wiki/OpenMP) and [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface), while Python is used for organizing the preprocessing, postprocessing, scenario analysis, etc. workflows.
 Theoretically, SEIMS could be compiled by common used compiler (e.g. MSVC 2010+, GCC 4.6+, and Intel C++ 12.0+) as 32-bit or 64-bit programs and run on any mainstream OS (e.g. Windows, Linux, and macOS).